Mindfulness, Resilience & Leadership: Courage Training with Joel Levey

 Mindfulness becomes useful under pressure when it trains courage, not just calm

-The practical answer from Jonny Miller’s conversation with Joel Levey is this: mindfulness is not only a relaxation tool.
-Used well, it trains the courage to meet stress, fear, grief, power, uncertainty, and responsibility without immediately freezing, fleeing, attacking, or numbing.1
+The practical answer from this conversation is that mindfulness, used well, trains the courage to meet stress, fear, grief, power, uncertainty, and responsibility without immediately freezing, fleeing, attacking, or numbing.

-Joel’s core frame is deceptively simple: the point is not to become untouchable.
-It is to develop enough spaciousness that fear can be recognized as “fear is here” rather than “I am fear,” and then choose how to deploy your attention, energy, and power.2
+Joel's core frame: the point is to develop enough spaciousness that fear can be recognized as "fear is here" rather than "I am fear," and then choose how to deploy your attention, energy, and action.
+That shift sounds small.
+It changes what happens next.

 Use this guide as a field manual to: